komkom/toml/README.md

 This is work in progress.

-At the moment the parser should be compatible with the toml specs 1.0.0-rc3
+The parser should be compatible with the toml specs 1.0.0-rc3

 [please give it a try](https://komkom.github.io/toml/)